Error Slice Discovery via Manifold Compactness: Experiments

-\paragraph{Validity of our metric} It is also worth noting that the proposed metric manifold compactness shows a strong consistency with other metrics.
-In \Cref{tab:dcbench}, we find that the rank order of the four methods based on precision metrics is always MCSD, Domino, Spotlight, PlaneSpot, which is generally the same as the rank order based on manifold compactness, except for the correlation slice where the rank order of Domino and Spotlight switches.
-While other metrics require access to labels of predefined underperforming slices, our metric does not rely on them.
-This demonstrates the validity and advantages of our proposed manifold compactness when measuring coherence and evaluating the error slice discovery algorithms.
+\paragraph{Effectiveness of our method} \Cref{tab:dcbench} shows that MCSD outperforms other methods across all three types of error slices in precision@10, precision@25, average precision, and manifold compactness.
+This greatly exhibits the strengths of our method compared with existing ones in error slice discovery.
+Among the baselines, Domino consistently ranks 2nd, also showing a fair performance. \paragraph{Validity of our metric} It is also worth noting that the proposed metric manifold compactness shows a strong consistency with other metrics. \Cref{tab:dcbench} shows that the rank order of the four methods based on precision metrics is usually MCSD, Domino, Spotlight, PlaneSpot, the same as the rank order based on manifold compactness, except for the correlation slice where the rank order of Domino and Spotlight switches.
+While other metrics require access to predefined labels of underperforming slices, our metric does not.
+This demonstrates the validity and advantages of our proposed manifold compactness when measuring coherence and evaluating error slice discovery algorithms.